 Lake Francis Mutual Water Company (LFMWC) is a private water utility corporation registered with the State of California, for the sole purpose of developing, distributing, supplying or delivering water to its members who are property owners within Lake Francis Estates.

-Because LFMWC has no authority to manage a common interest development because its only purpose is limited to the delivery of water to the Lake Francis Estates development, as established in Section One of the Articles, it cannot be an association under the Davis-Stirling Common Interest Development Act.
+LFMWC has no authority to act as an HOA because its sole purpose is limited to the delivery of water to the Lake Francis Estates development, as established in Section One of the Articles of Incorporation.
+Therefore it cannot act an association under the Davis-Stirling Common Interest Development Act.

 No and No. Neither LFMWC's Articles of Incorporation or its Bylaws allow for any oversight over Lake Francis Estates ACC or its CC&Rs.
 Additionally the Articles of Incorporation specifically state that "The only lawful act or activity, for which this corporation is formed, is to develop, distribute, supply, or deliver water for irrigation or domestic use, or both, to its members at actual cost, plus necessary expenses."